 While the proposed algorithm has several desired properties, many open questions remain.
-In our experiments, we noticed that the proposed algorithm is particularly sensitive to the value of the entropy regularizer $\lambda$ .
-Keeping $\lambda$ too high prevents the policy from adapting quickly.
-Keeping $\lambda$ too low lets the policy overfit to the forecast and become close to deterministic, thereby increasing the variance for subsequent importance sampling estimates of policy performance.
-While we resorted to hyper-parameter search, leveraging methods that adapt $\lambda$ automatically might be fruitful (Haarnoja et al., 2018).
+In our experiments, we noticed that the proposed algorithm is particularly sensitive to the value of the entropy regularizer λ .
+Keeping λ too high prevents the policy from adapting quickly.
+Keeping λ too low lets the policy overfit to the forecast and become close to deterministic, thereby increasing the variance for subsequent importance sampling estimates of policy performance.
+While we resorted to hyper-parameter search, leveraging methods that adapt λ automatically might be fruitful (Haarnoja et al., 2018).

 Our framework highlights new research directions for studying bias-variance trade-offs in the non-stationary setting.
 While tackling the problem from the point of view of a univariate time-series is advantageous as the model-bias of the environment can be reduced, this can result in higher variance in the forecasted performance.
-Developing lower variance off-policy performance estimators is also an active research direction which directly complements our algorithm.
+Developing lower variance off-policy performance estimators for $J_k(\pi)$ is also an active research direction which directly complements our algorithm.
 In particular, often a partial model of the environment is available and using it through doubly-robust estimators (Jiang & Li, 2015; Thomas & Brunskill, 2016) is an interesting future direction.

-Further, there are other forecasting functions, like kernel regression, Gaussian Processes, ARIMA, etc., and some break-point detection algorithms that can potentially be used to incorporate more domain knowledge in the forecasting function $\Psi$ , or make $\Psi$ robust to jumps and auto-correlations in the time series.
+Further, there are other forecasting functions, like kernel regression, Gaussian Processes, ARIMA, etc., and some break-point detection algorithms that can potentially be used to incorporate more domain knowledge in the forecasting function Ψ , or make Ψ robust to jumps in the time series.